ivoleitao/stash_disk/README.md

 ## Introduction

 This storage extension for [stash](https://pub.dartlang.org/packages/stash) provides a disk based storage that relies on a highly performing binary serialization of the cache items through the use of [msgpack](https://msgpack.org) serialization format.
-This storage backend is particularly optimized to support `Stash` features, like expiration and eviction, highly dependent on the update of control fields on the cache entries upon user operations.
-On this storage backend the update of those header fields does not cause the update of the whole cache entry as some of the other storage implementations like [stash_hive](https://pub.dartlang.org/packages/stash_hive) or [stash_sembast](https://pub.dartlang.org/packages/stash_sembast).
+This storage backend is particularly optimized to support `Stash` features, like expiration and eviction, which are highly dependent on the update of control fields on the cache entries upon user operations.
+The main advantage is that the update of the control fields does not cause the update of the whole cache entry as some of the other storage implementations like [stash_hive](https://pub.dartlang.org/packages/stash_hive) or [stash_sembast](https://pub.dartlang.org/packages/stash_sembast).

 ## Getting Started